jackstenglein/career-fair-api/README.md

 ### Organization endpoints

+#### `POST /organization/add-admin`
+Sends an invitation email to join as an administrator of an organization.
+The user making the request must be logged in and have administrator or creator access.

+Body:
+* `email` (string) - The email address to send the email to

+Response:
+* `message` (string) - Message from API to help with debugging
+* `error` (string) - The error message, if applicable

 #### `GET /organization/fairs-all`
 Gets all fairs for an organization.
 The user must be logged in and have administrator or creator role.
 The fairs do not have any model attributes populated.